 Are you planning a trip to Salento Colombia?
 In this post, I’m going to go into detail on everything you need to know about traveling to Salento and also how to get to your next destination after Salento.
-Salento travel is pretty easy and in my opinion, traveling to Salento in a bus is probably the easiest and cheapest option, but it is also possible to fly to Salento from Bogota, Cali, Medellin, or any other Colombian airport.
+Salento travel is pretty easy and in my opinion, traveling to Salento in a bus is probably the easiest and cheapest option, but it is also possible to fly to Salento from Bogota, Cali, Medellin, as well as Medellin to Salento.

 In the following blog post, I’m going to cover how to fly to Salento, as well as how to take the bus from Bogota to Salento, Medellin to Salento, and Cali to Salento.
 Of course, I’ll do it all in reverse too so you will know how to get from Salento to Bogota, Medellin, or Cali.

-To make it easy for you to use the table fo contents to skip to the relevant starting destination for you.
+To make it easy for you to use the table of contents to skip to the relevant starting destination for you.

-Please note that these instructions on how to get to Salento Colombia as correct as of February 2020.
-Of course, things do change, so please if you do notice any out of date information drop me a line to let me know so I can ament it.
+Please note that these instructions on how to get to Salento Colombia as correct as of May 2023.
+Of course, things do change, so please if you do notice any out-of-date information drop me a line to let me know so I can amend it.

 Flying into Salento